jgeisler0303/openHAB_CANopen_Binding/README.md

 ```
 Now start openHAB with the CANopen and ```org.openhab.io.transport.socketcan``` bundles set to autostart.

 Upon loading the ```SDOCANopenTest_boolean``` item will be queried for the current device value and the fake testing socket will reply with a valid response.
-Then, after 10 seconds the fake testing socket will start sending transmit PDO messages, about five to siy different values for each data type (as configured in the item file).
+Then, after 10 seconds the fake testing socket will start sending transmit PDO messages, about five to six different values for each data type (as configured in the item file).
 The test rules will then copy the received values to receive PDO items and the fake testing socket will log their correct reception.
 Also, the first two PDOs are copied to the configured SDO items and the fake testing socket will resond to the SDO write messages sent there upon.

-You all the test are not driectily logged as success or failure like a ture unit test.
-But you can watch and interpret test results and going-ons in the specially generated ```TestCANopen.log``` file in you openHABs log folder.
+All the test are not directly logged as "success" or "failure" like a true unit test.
+But you can watch and interpret the test results and going-ons in the specially generated ```TestCANopen.log``` file in you openHABs log folder.

 # Future Plans
 Given enough time, I plan to improve this binding like this: